State of knowledge

 %APPDATA%\estos\ProCall <Version>

-In order to be able to use the configuration settings for a later restore, it is recommended that you do so:
+In order to be able to use the configuration settings for a later restore, it is advisable to

-• To export the above data in the registry and save it in a .reg file.
+• export the data mentioned in the registry and save it in a .reg file.

-• To save the specified data from the file directory.
+• back up the above data from the file directory.

 ProCall UCServer